GluuFederation/docs-ce-prod/3.1.3/source/upgrade/patches.md

 As oxTrust/Identity utilizes Jboss Richfaces, this allows an unauthorized user to perform unauthorized Remote Code Execution.
 Knowing this, we have created a richfaces updater script that removes the affected class from the `identity.war` file, negating the impact of this vulnerability.
 That being said, we strongly recommend that **oxTrust should not be internet facing.**

 ### Steps to Fix

+!!!
+Note
+    We recommend taking a snapshop of your environment before proceeding.

 1. Login to the Gluu Server chroot
 1. Download the security patch from https://repo.gluu.org/upd/richfaces_updater.sh
 1. Grant `richfaces_updater.sh` executable privileges